 At Chase’s Ultimate Rewards portal, you also can redeem for general-purpose cash back (via statement credit), travel (airfare, hotels, car rentals, and more), and general merchandise.

 This card has some useful travel benefits backed by Visa:

 - Travel Accident Insurance.
 This bare-bones form of travel insurance covers catastrophic events up to $500,000 per cardholder.

 - Lost Luggage Reimbursement.
 Costs associated with cardholders’ and family members’ lost luggage are covered up to $3,000.

 - Baggage Delay Insurance.
-If your baggage is delayed more than 6 hours, any essential purchases made as a result are reimbursed up to $100 per day.
+If your baggage is delayed more than six hours, any essential purchases made as a result are reimbursed up to $100 per day.

 - 24/7 Travel and Emergency Assistance.
 Get referrals for medical, legal, and other emergency services if you run into trouble.
 Additional fees may apply.

 - Complimentary Car Rental Insurance.
-Collision and damage are covered when you pay for the rental in full with your card.
+Thanks to Visa’s auto rental collision damage waiver, costs associated with rental car collision and damage (subject to policy limits) are covered when you pay for the rental in full with your card.

 - 24/7 Roadside Dispatch.
 Additional fees may apply.

 - Perks Within the Visa Signature Luxury Hotel Collection.
 These include the best rate, automatic room upgrades, and free in-room WiFi (all subject to availability).